akshai-0020/ABN-AMRO-assessment/README.md

 5.Scripts to run the code in different mode is present in package.json file.

-6.Test Scenarios prepared for automation are added in the Test plans.xlsx file inside the folder.
+6.Test Scenarios prepared for automation Scripts are also added in the Test plans.xlsx file inside the folder.